Welcome to our Division!

 - Develop the skills and capabilities to critically analyze information prevalent in the dominant culture from the perspective of historically marginalized communities of color;

-We are located at the Multicultural Center (MCC).
+The IIS Division is located in the Multicultural Center (MCC).

 Departments & Areas of Study

-- Intercultural Studies, including African American, Chican@/Latin@, Asian American and Native American Studies
+- Intercultural Studies, including African American, Chicanx/Latinx, Asian American and Asian Studies,and Native American Studies

-- International Studies, including African, Asian and Latin America Studies
+- International Studies, including Global Studies, Peace and Conflict Studies, and African, Asian, and Latin America Studies

 - Women's Studies